-eligible for a credit of up to \$1,000 and \$1,250, respectively.
-A second circuit breaker program for homeowners of all ages provides income tax credits ranging from \$20 to \$200 for single homeowners with income up to \$109,500 and for married couples with income up to \$130,500.
+A property tax circuit breaker program in Connecticut provides relief to homeowners who are either completely disabled or at least age 65 and have incomes below specified limits.
+To be eligible for the tax relief in 2021, 2020 income must not exceed \$37,600 for individuals and \$45,800 for married couples for a credit of up to \$1,000 and \$1,250, respectively.
+A second circuit breaker program for homeowners who are 65 or older or can claim a dependent on their federal income tax return provides income tax credits ranging from \$20 to \$200 for single homeowners with income up to \$109,500 and for married couples with income up to \$130,500.